Crime in Memphis, Tennessee: Decrease

 Violent crimes dropped from 12,939 in 2008 to 12,047 the next year.
 Robbery dropped from 4,788 in 2008 to 4,137 in 2009.
 Aggravated assault dropped 53,870 in 2008 to 47,158 in 2009 (FBI's UCR).

 The Memphis Police Department's use of the FBI National Incident-Based Reporting System, which is a more detailed method of reporting crimes than what is used in many other major cities, has been cited as a reason for Memphis's frequent appearance on lists of most dangerous U.S. cities.

 According to the Tennessee Bureau of Investigations, violent crime in Memphis decreased by 6.4% in 2014.
 Non-violent crimes decreased by 16.3%.
 Both of these were a much greater decrease than Tennessee's statewide averages of 2.4% and 2.5%, respectively.

 Policing

-In 2008, the Memphis Police Department had 1,549 full-time sworn personnel (defined as those with general arrest powers).
+In 2019, the Memphis Police Department had 2,635 full-time sworn personnel (defined as those with general arrest powers) and 2,058 total officers.
 In 2013, after several gang related robberies at Tom Lee Park, the Memphis Police Department said that "they often feel powerless to control these out-of-control teens."